louadi/DIGGER/docs/README.md

   <em>Figure 12: An input exon is exon ENSE00003569638 from BAG1; the organism is Homo sapiens</em>
 </p>

 Results of the exon analysis consist of DomainView, ProteinView, InteractionView, and the table of Proteins that use this exon.
-DomainView (Figure 13), ProteinView, and InteractionView are similar to Isoform-level analysis but for an exon of interest.
-DomainView additionally shows the information about the corresponding Pfam domain with a link to the Pfam and 3did database.
+DomainView, ProteinView, and InteractionView are similar to Isoform-level analysis but for an exon of interest.
+DomainView additionally shows the information about the corresponding Pfam domain with a link to the Pfam and 3did database (Figure 13).

 <p align="center">
   <img src=https://github.com/OlgaVT/DIGGER/blob/patch-1/docs/Figure13.png/>